learn-co-curriculum/react-hooks-react-router-code-along/README.md

     path: "/profile/:id",
     element: <UserProfile />
   }
-])
+]);

 // ...render statements
 ```

-Notice that we added `:id` to the end of our `path` for our `UserProfile` route.
+Notice that we added `/:id` to the end of our `path` for our `UserProfile`
-This notation creates a `URL parameter` - a segment of our URL that can change
+route.
+This notation creates a `URL parameter` — a segment of our URL that can
-and that contains data that we can use in our components.
+change and that contains data we can use in our components.

 By including a URL parameter (or multiple parameters) in a route, we make that
-route _dynamic_ - this single route can actually have many different URLs!
+route _dynamic_ — this single route can actually have many different URLs!
 For
 example, the `/profile/1`, `/profile/2`, and `/profile/3` URLs will all lead to
 the same page.
 That page will just display different information depending on
 which URL is used!